 Lamichhaney’s team of scientists reported finding “important discrepancies with the phenotype-based taxonomy.Specifically, the shape and size of the beak, also known as the “phenotype,” did not correspond to the ALX1 gene, known as the genotype, as predicted by Darwin’s theory.

-Rather than finding genetic differences between presumed distinct species, the evidence indicates gene sharing within the same species.
+Rather than finding genetic differences between presumed distinct species, the evidence indicates gene sharing.
 As Lamichhaney explains –

 “Extensive sharing of genetic variation among populations was evident, particularly among ground and tree finches, with almost no fixed differences between species in each group.”